hturnbull93/makers_notes/skills_workshops/sqlzoo.md

 #### LIKE

 To return the names and populations of countries whose names start with 'Al', SELECT name and population FROM the world table, using WHERE to look in the name column for entries that are LIKE "AL%".
-The % is a wildcard modifier.
+The % is a wildcard.

 ```sql
 SELECT name